-- (2) Where an industrial dispute has been referred under sub-section (1) or transferred under section 92 by the Central Government to a National Industrial Tribunal for adjudication, it shall hold its proceedings expeditiously and shall, within the period specified in the order referring or transferring such industrial dispute or further period extended by the Central Government, submit its award to such Government. - 55.
-(1) The award of a Tribunal or a National Industrial Tribunal shall be in writing andshall be signed electronically or otherwise by both the Judicial Member and the Administrative Member.
+(2) Where an industrial dispute has been referred under sub-section (1) or transferred under section 92 by the Central Government to a National Industrial Tribunal for adjudication, it shall hold its proceedings expeditiously and shall, within the period specified in the order referring or transferring such industrial dispute or further period extended by the Central Government, submit its award to that Government.

-Form of award, its communication and commencement.
+Form of award, its communication

+commencement.